hustvl/Turbo-VAED/README.md

 ## 🎮 Train Your Own Models

 * Downloads Video Datasets & Teacher Models

 You can download video datasets such as [VidGen](https://huggingface.co/datasets/Fudan-FUXI/VIDGEN-1M) and [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php).
-The video data should be placed in a root directory TRAIN_ROOT_DIR, which may consist of multiple subdirectories.
+The video data should be placed in a root directory, which may consist of multiple subdirectories.

 You can download [LTX-VAE](https://huggingface.co/Lightricks/LTX-Video/tree/main/vae), [Hunyuan-VAE](https://huggingface.co/hunyuanvideo-community/HunyuanVideo/tree/main/vae), [CogVideoX-VAE](https://huggingface.co/zai-org/CogVideoX1.5-5B/tree/main/vae), or any other video VAE you want to distill.

 * (Optional) You can pre-generate and save latents for small video datasets to reduce the computational cost of encoding during training.
+And you can use the dataset implementation in `video_latent_dataset.py`.
 ```
-python generate_latents.py
+python train_vae/generate_latents.py
 ```
-And you can use the dataset implementation in `video_latent_dataset.py`.

 *  You need to modify some necessary paths as required in `train.sh`.